LMFDB/lmfdb/Development.md

 ```
 #!/bin/sh
-# update the lmfdb-git-beta or -prod server depending on the branc
+# update the lmfdb-git-beta or -prod server depending on the branch
 # this is based on http://stackoverflow.com/a/13057643/54236

 restart() {